 “I would like to thank you and the other officers for conducting the drug dog search at Oconee County High School.
 Each officer and K9 conducted the search in a professional manner.
 It is a pleasure to have such a cooperative working relationship with law enforcement.
 The entire department has always been willing to assist with drug dog searches, reports, security, and other issues.
 It is especially nice to see our law enforcement personnel conference with our teenagers on the dangers of the world around them.
 They always take the approach that we are here to help you and everyone makes mistakes - the goal is to learn from your mistakes.
 Thanks for all you do to help make OCHS a great place to teach and learn.”

 On behalf of the Sheriff’s Office, I would like to thank the school system for being such good partners.

 Last August, our first canine, Spike, answered his last call.
 Our current canine is named Orion.
-He is a four-year-old Belgian Malinois.
-He is trained to protect his handler, detect drugs, and track suspects.
+He is a four-year-old Belgian Malinois. to protect his handler, detect drugs, and track suspects.
 Orion has done a good job for us so far, and we expect that to continue.
 His handler is Sergeant Shane Partain.